gardener/gardener/docs/concepts/gardenlet.md

 ##### Conditions

-It maintains four conditions and performs the following checks:
+It maintains five conditions and performs the following checks:

 - `APIServerAvailable`: The `/healthz` endpoint of the shoot's `kube-apiserver` is called and considered healthy when it responds with `200 OK`.
 - `ControlPlaneHealthy`: The control plane is considered healthy when the respective `Deployment`s (for example `kube-apiserver`,`kube-controller-manager`), and `Etcd`s (for example `etcd-main`) exist and are healthy.